When seconds count: how we think about flash analyses

 Redundancy and consensus checking

-Our solution builds on a simple principle: instead of trusting a single extraction, we run multiple independent extractions in parallel and require agreement before a result is published.
+Our solution builds on a principle from fault-tolerant systems: instead of trusting a single extraction, we run multiple independent extractions in parallel and require agreement before a result is published.

 Deterministic checks after extraction

 Even when extractions agree, the result passes through a series of deterministic checks before publication.
-These checks catch systematic error types that language models tend to make:
+These are not AI-based — they are hard rules that catch systematic error types:

 - Period matching: the extracted quarter must match what we expect.
 Otherwise we risk comparing Q2 figures against Q3 estimates.

-- Unit checking: the unit must be reasonable and consistent with the estimate's unit.
+- Unit checking: the unit must be reasonable and consistent with the estimate's unit, including detection of order-of-magnitude confusion where values and units are suspiciously misaligned.

 - Anchor checking: if the prior year's actual is available in our brief, we compare the model-extracted prior-year value against our known reference value.
 If the deviation is too large, the model has likely read an accumulated figure instead of the quarterly figure — and we reject the result.
 This check has proven to be one of the most effective safeguards against the most common error type.